Linux User & Group Management Tutorial Part 2: Adding, Modifying, and Deleting Users and Groups.

 The command to use to add a new user on a Linux computer is useradd.
-Let’s look at the various options that can be used with this command by typing the command
+Let’s look at the various options that can be used with this command by looking at the man page of useradd

-As you can seen in the screenshot above useradd has various options available using which we can fine tune the user.
+As you can seen in the screenshot above useradd has various options available using which we can fine tune the user account.

 For now let’s look at the 3 most important options that we need to use.